Angioplasty and stent placement - carotid artery - discharge

 - Do not do yard work, drive, or play sports for at least 2 days, or for the number of days your provider tells you to wait.

 You will need to care for your incision.

 - Your provider will tell you how often to change your dressing (bandage).

 - You need to take care that the incision site does not become infected.
-If you have pain or other signs of infection, call your doctor.
+If you have pain or other signs of infection, call your provider.

 - If your incision bleeds or swells, lie down and put pressure on it for 30 minutes.
-If the bleeding or swelling does not stop or gets worse, call your doctor and return to the hospital.
+If the bleeding or swelling does not stop or gets worse, call your provider and return to the hospital.
 Or, go to the closest emergency room, or call 911 or the local emergency number right away.
 If bleeding or swelling are severe even before 30 minutes have passed, call 911 or the local emergency number right away.
 DO NOT delay.